E2 Visa Holder Health Insurance Rules

 Exemptions

-• Religious Conscience: You are part of a religious sect that conscientiously opposes accepting insurance benefits.
-The sect must be recognized by the Social Security Administration according to criteria set out in law.
+• Religious Conscience: You are a member of a recognized religious sect that objects to insurance benefits on the basis of sincerely held beliefs.
+The sect must be acknowledged by the Social Security Administration under federal guidelines.

-• Indian Tribes: You are part of a recognized Indian tribe or qualify for health services through an Indian care provider.
+• Indian Tribes: You are a member of a federally recognized Native American tribe or qualify for care through the Indian Health Service or an affiliated provider.

-• Low Income: Your income falls below the minimum threshold for filing a tax return.
+• Low Income: Your income is below the federal threshold that requires you to file a tax return.

-• Hardship: You encountered hardship that means you can’t get coverage.
-These are detailed in regulations issued by the Department of Health and Human Services.
+• Hardship: You experienced a qualifying hardship that prevented you from obtaining coverage.
+Examples include homelessness, eviction, or domestic violence, as outlined by the Department of Health and Human Services.

-• Incarceration: You are in a jail or another correctional facility.
+• Incarceration: You are incarcerated in a jail, prison, or other correctional institution.

 Individual Shared Responsibility Payment

-• A dual-status alien in the first year of US residency
+• A dual-status alien in the first year of residency

 When to Enroll for Health Insurance

-• Loss of health coverage – This includes losing employer-based insurance, individual plans, or eligibility for government programs like Medicare, Medicaid, or CHIP.
+• Loss of health coverage: This includes losing employer-based insurance, individual coverage, or eligibility for government programs such as Medicare, Medicaid, or CHIP.

-• Household changes – If you get married, divorced, have a baby, adopt a child, or experience the death of a dependent, you may qualify for a special enrollment period.
+• Household changes: Getting married or divorced, having a baby, adopting a child, or experiencing the death of a dependent can qualify you for a SEP.

 Need assistance?

-US health insurance rules are challenging to navigate but it is vital as an E2 visa holder that you have adequate cover in place for you and your family if applicable.
-Failure to do this could result in costly penalties.
+US health insurance rules are challenging but it is vital as an E2 visa holder that you have adequate cover in place for you, and your family if applicable.

 As specialist US immigration attorneys, we can guide you through the complexities of the E-2 visa application process, providing expert guidance to ensure the petition, documentation and business plan are comprehensive and effective in demonstrating your eligibility.